-10. 110(a)(2)(J) Consultation with Government Officials, Public

-Notification, and PSD and Visibility

-Protection: EPA is proposing to approve

-South Carolina's infrastructure SIP

-submission for the 2010 1-hour SO2

-NAAQS with respect to the general

-requirement in section 110(a)(2)(J) to

-include a program in the SIP that

-complies with the applicable

-consultation requirements of section

-121, the public notification

-requirements of section 127, PSD and

-visibility protection.
-EPA's rationale for

-each sub-element is described below.
+10. 110(a)(2)(J) Consultation with Government Officials, Public Notification, and PSD and Visibility Protection: EPA is proposing to approve Tennessee's infrastructure SIP submission for the 2010 1-hour SO2 NAAQS with respect to the general requirement in section 110(a)(2)(J) to include a program in the SIP that complies with the applicable consultation requirements of section 121, the public notification requirements of section 127, PSD and visibility protection.
+EPA's rationale for each sub-element is described below.

 Consultation with government officials (121 consultation): Section 110(a)(2)(J) of the CAA requires states to provide a process for consultation with local governments, designated organizations and Federal Land Managers carrying out NAAQS implementation requirements pursuant to section 121 relative to consultation.
-Regulation 61-62.5, Standard No. 7, Prevention of Significant Deterioration, as well as the State's Regional Haze Implementation Plan (which allows for consultation between appropriate state, local, and tribal air pollution control agencies as well as the corresponding Federal Land Managers), provide for consultation with government officials whose jurisdictions might be affected by SIP development activities.
-South Carolina has SIP-approved state-wide consultation procedures for the implementation of transportation conformity (see 69 FR 4245).
+The following State rule, as well as the State's Regional Haze Implementation Plan (which allows for consultation between appropriate state, local, and tribal air pollution control agencies as well as the corresponding Federal Land Managers), provide for consultation with government officials whose jurisdictions might be affected by SIP development activities: TAPCR 1200-03-34, Conformity, provides for interagency consultation on transportation and general conformity issues.
+Tennessee adopted state-wide consultation procedures for the implementation of transportation conformity which includes the development of mobile inventories for SIP development.
 These consultation procedures were developed in coordination with the transportation partners in the State and are consistent with the approaches used for development of mobile inventories for SIPs.
-Implementation of transportation conformity as outlined in the consultation procedures requires SC DHEC to consult with Federal, state and local transportation and air quality agency officials on the development of motor vehicle emissions budgets.
-Additionally, S.C.
-Code Section 48-1-50(8) provides SC DHEC with the necessary authority to "Cooperate with the governments of the United States or other states or state agencies or organizations, officials, or unofficial, in respect to pollution control matters or for the formulation of interstate pollution control compacts or agreements."
-EPA has made the preliminary determination that South Carolina's SIP and practices adequately demonstrate consultation with government officials related to the 2010 1-hour SO2 NAAQS when necessary.
-Accordingly, EPA is proposing to approve South Carolina's infrastructure SIP submission with respect to section 110(a)(2)(J) consultation with government officials.
+Required partners covered by Tennessee's consultation procedures include Federal, state and local transportation and air quality agency officials.
+EPA has made the preliminary determination that Tennessee's SIP and practices adequately demonstrate consultation with government officials related to the 2010 1-hour SO2 NAAQS when necessary.
+Accordingly, EPA is proposing to approve Tennessee's infrastructure SIP submission with respect to section 110(a)(2)(J) consultation with government officials.